This article originally appeared on the American Medical News’ blog, written by Victoria Stagg Elliott, and can be found here.

 Fourteen million U.S. residents will join the ranks of the newly insured on Jan.
 1, 2014, according to the Congressional Budget Office.
 The other 16 million will come on by 2021.
 Averaged out, the number of newly insured for an individual physician doesn’t sound so overwhelming.
 According to the American Medical Association’s annual Physician Characteristics and Distribution, 767,782 physicians provided patient care in 2011 in the U.S., and 309,672 of those were in primary care.
 That would translate into 18 newly insured patients per physician and 45 newly insured patients per primary care physician.

 The numbers could vary among doctors, depending on their practice’s demographic base and the number of uninsured in the area.
+Of course, it also depends if the area sees an influx in new physicians looking for a physician mortgage to start their own practice and take on more patients.
 For example, a doctor in Texas is a prime candidate to have an above-average number of newly insured patients.
 The state leads the nation with a 24.2% uninsured rate, according to the U.S. Census, and has a large Spanish-speaking population.
 Thirty-one percent of the newly insured do not speak English as their primary language, compared with 12% of the currently insured, according to PwC.

 The number of newly insured patients in a practice also could be affected by how many physicians in the area are accepting new patients in general.